felixlopz/hubrise-test-task/content/apps/just-eat-flyt/en/overview.md

 Just Eat is an online food ordering and delivery service platform for restaurants and convenience stores.
 Customers can order food online or via a mobile app.
 The Just Eat headquarters is based in the United Kingdom, but the company operates in 13 different countries in Europe, Asia, America, and Oceania.

-Flyt is the Just Eat Takeaway.com integration platform used to connect food delivery and ordering websites operated by Just Eat Takeaway.com.
-Flyt recently changed its name for Jet Connect.
+Flyt is the integration platform used to connect food delivery and ordering websites operated by Just Eat Takeaway.com on some markets.
+Flyt recently changed its name for JET Connect.

 In the UK, Ireland and Canada, Just Eat connects to your HubRise account through Just Eat Flyt Bridge, an app developed by HubRise.

 ## Available Platforms

-Just Eat Flyt Bridge allows you to connect to HubRise the following platforms:
+Flyt is available on the following Just Eat Takeaway.com platforms:

 - Just-Eat.co.uk
 - Just-Eat.ie